SophiaNM/workflows_assignment/README.md

 **Task** :  Produce a statistics which shows the length of streets within a radius of 1000m from the center of every neighbourhood using WorkflowApp.
 WorkflowApp is used to compose a workflow using WPS similar to the process chain implementation.This is then submitted to a workflow engine which executes the process chain to give results that are visualized in the workflow client.
-View the workflow json implementation and results [here](https://oneminpitch-sophia.herokuapp.com/)
+View the workflow json and results [here](https://github.com/SophiaNM/workflows_assignment/tree/master/assign3_workflowmodel)

 ## Technologies Used